Magnetic Couplings in Edge-Sharing High-Spin $d^7$ Compounds: Discussion

-(3) For systems with significant crystal field distortions, our findings are compatible with the historical description of Co(II) magnetic couplings in terms of XXZ models by M. E. Lines (Ref.~\onlinecite{lines1963magnetic}).
-This is true particularly because of the importance of ligand exchange processes, which are responsible for ferromagnetic couplings in materials with 90$^\circ$ bond angles in the Goodenough-Kanamori description \cite{goodenough1963magnetism}.
-We estimate that these are at least as important as processes involving $d$-$d$ hopping.
-In this case, the considerations discussed in Ref.~\onlinecite{lines1963magnetic,liu2020kitaev} become equivalent to the classic results of Lines.
-For trigonal crystal fields with $\Delta_2<0$ (corresponding to $g_{||}>g_{\perp}$), the Ising anisotropy induced by the crystal field may be very large, such that the couplings are dominated by a ferromagnetic $J_z$ with a common Ising axis for every bond.
-For positive crystal field $\Delta_2>0$ (corresponding to $g_{\perp}>g_{||}$), XXZ anisotropy is more limited, but may still be large for significant distortions $\Delta_2 \sim \lambda/2$.
-Such materials are generally more desirable for realising strongly bond-dependent couplings.
+(5) For systems with significant crystal field distortions (section \ref{sec:trig}), our findings are compatible with the historical description of Co(II) magnetic couplings in terms of XXZ models by M. E. Lines (Ref.~\onlinecite{lines1963magnetic}).
+This is true particularly because these considerations apply to the ferromagnetic ligand exchange processes, which we estimate are at least as important as processes involving $d$-$d$ hopping.
+In this case, the considerations discussed in Ref.~\onlinecite{liu2020kitaev} become equivalent to the classic results of Lines.
+For trigonal crystal fields with $\Delta_2<0$ (corresponding to $g_{||}>g_{\perp}$), the Ising anisotropy induced by the crystal field may be very large ($J_z/J_{xy} \gg 1$), such that the couplings are dominated by a ferromagnetic $J_z$ with a common Ising axis for every bond.
+For positive crystal field $\Delta_2>0$ (corresponding to $g_{\perp}>g_{||}$), XXZ anisotropy is more limited ($J_{xy}/J_z \leq 4$), but may still be quite significant.
+Such materials are generally more desirable for realising strongly bond-dependent couplings, because the XXZ anisotropy is not as dominant.